Weight loss surgery in Wasatch Front, Utah

 However, it is also important to consider the risk of remaining obese.
 For example, the risk of an early death for an obese person is significantly higher than it is for a non-obese person .
 Severe obesity can also cause life-threatening health problems, such as diabetes, heart disease, heart attack, high blood pressure and high cholesterol.
 Some of these conditions develop over time; others emerge quickly.
 In fact, you may have one or more of these conditions without even realizing it.
 We encourage you to speak with one of our bariatric specialists as soon as possible so we can help you find a healthier path forward.

 The first year after weight loss surgery is a year of significant change—it's a new beginning, a new you.
 It will change how you approach:

 - Eating, including whether you eat in or dine out

 - Participating in social outings or family events

-Unfortunately, weight loss surgery is not a solution to all of life’s difficulties, but it is a great tool to help you start your weight loss journey.
+Weight loss surgery is a great tool to improve your health by improving diabetes, high blood pressure, high cholesterol and, but it is a great tool to help you start your weight loss journey.

 We also encourage you to: